Quantum Error Correction for Beginners: Some modern developments in quantum error correction

-As there are several extremely good discussions of both anyonic~\cite{NSSFS08} and non-anyonic topological computing~\cite{DKLP02,FSG08,FG08} we will not review any of the anyonic methods for topological computing and simply provide a brief example of one topological coding scheme, namely the surface code~\cite{BK01, DKLP02,FSG08}.
-The surface code for quantum error correction is an extremely good error correction model for several reasons.
-As it is defined over a 2-dimensional lattice of qubits it can be implemented on architectures that only allow for the coupling of nearest neighbor qubits (rather than the arbitrary long distance coupling of qubits in separate regions of the computer).
-The surface code also exhibits one of the highest fault-tolerant thresholds of any quantum error correction scheme, recent simulations estimate a threshold approaching 1\%~\cite{RHG07}.
-Finally, the surface code can correct problematic error channels such as qubit loss and leakage naturally.
+As there are several extremely good discussions of both anyonic~\cite{NSSFS08} and non-anyonic topological computing~\cite{DKLP02,FSG08,FG08}, we will not review any of the anyonic methods for topological computing and simply provide a brief example of one topological coding scheme, namely the surface code~\cite{BK01, DKLP02,FSG08}.
+The surface code for QEC is a desirable error correction model for several reasons.
+As it is defined over a 2-dimensional lattice of qubits it can be implemented on architectures that only allow for the coupling of nearest neighbour qubits (rather than the arbitrary long distance coupling of qubits in separate regions of the computer).
+The surface code also exhibits one of the highest fault-tolerant thresholds of any QEC scheme, recent simulations estimate a threshold approaching 1\%~\cite{RHG07,WFSH09}.
+Finally, the surface code has been analysed with respect to loss errors, showing a high tolerance when such errors are heralded~\cite{SBD09}.
+This subfield of error correction has been heavily researched in recent years.
+Methods in statistical physics are now routinely utilised to help calculate fault-tolerant thresholds \cite{BD08,KBM09,BAO12,ABKM12}, more advanced coding models and methods for computing with these models are under investigation \cite{BD07,BD+07,KBAD10,B11,F12}.
+This section will present a basic introduction, hopefully readers will feel more comfortable studying these advanced techniques afterwards.

-The surface code, as with subsystem codes, is a stabilizer code defined over a 2-dimensional qubit lattice.
-Fig.~\ref{fig:surface1} illustrates.
-We now identify each edge of the 2D lattice with a physical qubit.
-The stabilizer set consists of two types of operators, the first is the set of $Z^{\otimes 4}$ operators which circle every lattice face (or plaquette).
+The surface code, as with subsystem codes, is a stabilizer code defined over a 2-dimensional qubit lattice, as Fig.~\ref{fig:surface1} illustrates.
+We identify each edge of the 2D lattice with a physical qubit.
+The stabilizer set consists of two types of operators.
+The first is the set of $Z^{\otimes 4}$ operators which circle every lattice face (or plaquette).
 The second is the set of $X^{\otimes 4}$ operators which encircle every vertex of the lattice.
 The stabilizer set is consequently generated by the operators,

 where $b(p)$ is the four qubits surrounding a plaquette and $s(v)$ is the four qubits surrounding each vertex in the lattice and identity operators on the other qubits are implied.
 First note that all of these operators commute as any plaquette and vertex stabilizer will share either zero or two qubits.
 If the lattice is not periodic in either dimension, this stabilizer set completely specifies one unique state, i.e. for a $N\times N$ lattice there are $2N^2$ qubits and $2N^2$ stabilizer generators.
 Hence this stabilizer set defines a unique multi-qubit entangled state which is generally referred to as a ``clean" surface.